Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 Free or open-source learning management software can serve the needs of smaller organizations without the upfront costs.
 We’ve compiled 5 of the leading open-source or free learning management systems that could best serve your specific use case:

-This piece will highlight the main capabilities, use cases, and relevant user feedback on TrustRadius of each LMS.
-We’ll also call out how each LMS may be used differently for academic or corporate applications.
+This article highlights how each LMS may be used differently for academic or corporate applications.
 These insights can help you build a shortlist of learning management systems.
 These products can also help avoid breaking the bank with license fees.

 Is There Really a “Free” LMS?